starius/ScPrime/pubaccesskey/README.md

 specifies the entropy length as the length of a key and nonce in that scheme.
 Its byte representation is 1 type byte and 56 entropy bytes.

-`TypePrivateID` represents a skykey that uses the XChaCha20 cipher schemes and is can be used for encrypting skyfiles.
+`TypePrivateID` represents a pubaccesskey that uses the XChaCha20 cipher schemes and is can be used for encrypting skyfiles.
 Implicitly, this specifies the entropy length as the length of a key and nonce in that scheme.
 Its byte representation is 1 type byte and 56 entropy bytes.
 When used for skyfile encryption, the key ID